Environmental, Energy & Natural Resources Law Overview

 Environmental Law courses also are relevant to those whose future work concerns property law, real estate development or transactions, corporate acquisitions, land use, energy policy or regulation, urban planning, transportation, agriculture, public health, and/or occupational safety.

-Lawyers trained in ENR subjects practice in the fields of environmental law, natural resources law, water law, energy law, and utility law, and they work in the private sector, government, and public interest organizations.
-If your career path lies in another direction, ENR courses are also relevant to those who want to work in the following areas:
+Lawyers trained in EENR subjects practice in the fields of environmental law, natural resources law, water law, energy law, and utility law, and they work in the private sector, government, and public interest organizations.
+If your career path lies in another direction, EENR courses are also relevant to those who want to work in the following areas:

 - Property law